 You needn’t worry about lacking sufficient resolve or self-honesty!
 Frankly, being “sufficient” in either is impossible.
 Indeed, it increases over our lifetime until our last breath.
 Merely avoid scapegoating, or at least knowing when you do and admitting it, is a breakthrough.
 Naturally, that requires some self-honesty… that is the starting point.
 Actually, self-honesty is the deepest source of self worth… self-honesty is the seed of virtue.

 Health fact vs. health fad offer good examples

-Matters of health and vitality offer some of the best examples of our deep need for something to hold in mind.
-Indeed, don’t most of our fondest superstitions encompass matters of health and vitality?
-This is not surprising given how the survival imperative tugs on all living creatures.
-In humans however, this gives rise to superstitions that promise to improve life.
-Like the illusion of self, superstitions originate and manifest themselves in our desperate need for something to hold in mind.
-As with everything else we do now, the consequences are profound.
-Superstition together with powerful technology (tools) of the modern era is currently leading to the possible extinction of endangered species: rhino horns, shark fin soups, bear bile, etc. While regrettable, this is only the tip of the iceberg.
+Matters of health are a good example of our need for something to hold in mind.
+Indeed, don’t many myths encompass matters of health and vitality?
+This is not surprising given how the survival imperative drives all living creatures.
+In humans however, this gives rise to myths that promise to improve life.
+To paraphrase Buddha’s 2nd Truth, ‘myths originate and manifest themselves in our desperate need for something to hold in mind’.
+Alas, the consequences become increasingly direr.
+Myths and ignorance (e.g., rhino horns, shark fin soups, bear bile, etc.) together with the powerful technologies of the modern era are increasing the extinction of species.
+Yet, this is only the tip of the iceberg.
 Most problematic is the ignorance rather than the action, i.e., when all those species are extinct, the ignorance remains and turns its blind sights elsewhere.

-Well, enough said.
 The bottom line: The root cause of ignorance is not a lack of knowledge, but a lack of self-honesty and patience.
-In the rush to get what we want, we leave self-honesty behind and with it, any chance for holding the knowable.
-If you’re interested in some specifics that delve into diet fact and fad, see this piece I wrote, Omega-3 and Vitamin D, a few years ago.
+In the rush to get what we want, we leave self-honesty behind and with it, any chance for deepening our sense of self worth and virtue.
+As chapter 70 notes, Knowing self is rare, following self is noble.
+Because of this, the sage wears coarse cloth and yearns for noble character.